 Deciding what to plant in your vegetable garden every year is fun.
 But with hundreds of different varieties of food crops to choose from, it can sometimes be overwhelming.

 How do you narrow it down, and make it easier to decide what vegetables to grow?
-Don’t worry, I’m going to make this super easy for you, and walk you through it step by step.
+Don’t worry, I’m going to make this super simple for you, and walk you through it step by step.

 How To Choose What To Plant In A Vegetable Garden